exploratory-io/book/import/twitter.md

 | flight :( |	containing “flight” and with a negative attitude. |
 | traffic ?	 | containing “traffic” and asking a question.|

+For more details, please visit [Twitter's Tweets Search page](https://developer.twitter.com/en/docs/tweets/search/guides/standard-operators).

+## 4. Preview and Import

+Click Preview button to see the data back from Twitter.
+If it looks ok, then you can click 'Import' to import the data into Exploratory.